Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 ### OR
+ANY condition MUST be true.
+[Similar to Excel Function]

 SELECT custname, city, state FROM Customers
 WHERE state = 'CA' OR state = 'NY'
 -- Also works: -- WHERE state IN ('CA', 'NY', 'TX');